 Park Status & Updates

-- Badger Pass status is somewhat dynamic.
+- Badger Pass Ski Area is OPEN.

 - The Wawona Hotel is closed to the public for a multi-year repair project.